chunliangmu/clmuphantomlib/README.md

 There are some examples in the examples/ folder for running the code.
-They are directly copied from my scripts on 2024-05-10, and you may want to change the input parameters (the `*__input.py` file and the `_*.py` files) before using them.
+They are directly copied from my scripts on 2024-05-10, and you may want to change the input parameters (the `*__input.py` file and the `_*.py` files) and put them into the src/ directory
+(or alternatively put a symbolic link in the examples/ directory to src/clmuphantomlib, so the package can be loaded correctly) before using them.

 Have fun!